Stuffed Peppers with Feta and Pearled Couscous (recipe by “Oishii!”)

 - kosher salt and freshly ground pepper to taste

 Preheat oven to 400°F. Arrange 12 bell pepper halves in a 9″ x 12″ baking dish cut side up.
 To make filling, heat 1 tablespoon olive oil over medium heat in a medium-sized saucepan.
 Saute the pearl couscous for a few minutes until it starts to brown.
 Add the chicken broth and turn heat up to high and bring to a boil.
-Turn down to low heat, cover, and simmer until the liquid is absorbed.
+Turn down to low heat, cover, and simmer until the liquid is absorbed, about 8 minutes.
 Cool in a large mixing bowl.

 Make the dressing.
 Whisk together the remaining 2 tablespoons olive oil, lemon juice, and garlic.
 Set aside.